Exchange SSL certificate is also know as SAN SSL and UCC SSL

 3. You also have these benefits

-The Exchange Server SSL Certificate from the renowned certificate authorities can come with warranties that is also an assurance of beefed up security for the exchange server.
+The Exchange Server SSL Certificate from the renowned certificate authorities can come with warranties that are also an assurance of beefed-up security for the exchange server.
 You can rest assured that the sensitive data with not be breached easily.
 The certificate is compatible with all browsers and can also be issued after proper validation checks.

 How do I get an Exchange SSL certificate?

-Step #1: The UCC certificates are the best choice to safeguard the Exchange servers.
+Step #1: The UCC SSL certificate are the best choice to safeguard the Exchange servers.
 There are some certificates that are renowned and, you must consider various factors before choosing one.